 [5] Wood, 187; MacArthur, 957; Whitcomb, 49; Walvoord, Revelation, 197, 255; Hitchcock, 248; Fergusen, 757.

-[6] Hitchcock is not for sure if the ten kings are related to the EU, but he does think that the ten kings will be something like the G-7, G-8, etc. (245-246, 251).
-He also thinks that they rise up to protect the interests of the Western World (245).
-I, of course, disagree with this since, as I mention in the body of the text, that the Antichrist will have a Middle Eastern background.
+[6] Hitchcock is not sure if the ten kings are related to the EU, but he does think that the ten kings will be something like the G-7, G-8, etc. (245-246, 251).
+He also thinks that they rise to protect the interests of the Western World (245).
+This is possible, but as I mention in the body of the text, the Antichrist may have a Middle Eastern/Islamic background.
 Mounce is clear that he does not think that the ten kings have anything to do with a revived Roman Empire or the EU (319).

 [7] Hippolytus, Treatise on Christ and the Antichrist.
 Jerome, Ancient Christian Commentary on the Scriptures, vol. 13 (Downers Grove: InterVarsity Press, 2008), 301.
 In Joel Richardson.
 Mideast Beast (New York: WND Books, 2012).
 122-123.